stanvol1/Fsimulator/ideas.md

   - Speech:
     - Idk tbh, maybe  offer pacifist options in some fights?
     - we could give better options to players with higher speech

+- In the base character creator, the max value that any given stat can have is 5, but items acquired can increase any given stat at 5 over the limit.

 - UI print out that specifies the temporary and non temporary buffs you have from items.